 Ash Gaming is trying to get you to come to the big time with their new Neon Reels slot, which takes place in Sin City and pitches a classic Las Vegas theme complete with neon signs.
 Unfortunately, what we're handed is a bland game that really doesn't do anything particularly well.

 Neon Life is a 5 reel, 243 ways to win video slot that takes place in old Las Vegas, and includes card symbols like Jack, Queen, King, and Ace, as well as fluorescent flamingos, martini glasses, cars, legs, and poker hand.
 The game's features include cascading wins, sticky wins, and free spins when you land five or more scatters on the reels.

 I can't say that I recommend this game to you.
-It's boring, looks shoddy, and some of the mechanics inside are also shoddy.
+It looks like the developer did the bare minimum to crank out a new game, and despite the cascading wins feature it isn't much fun to play.
 Of course your opinion may vary, so let me know in the comments section below.